Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Consume enough carbohydrates while climbing to sustain mental and physical energy

-Complement their training with frequent heat exposure for cross-adaptations benefit at higher altitudes
+Complement their training with frequent heat exposure for cross-adaptations beneficial at higher altitudes

 Pacing: Why “Slow is Fast” at Altitude